eliumoraes/sql-review-course/README.md

-##  My SQL Bootcamp: Conquering Baires Dev!
+##  My SQL Bootcamp: Conquering SQL coding tests!
 Hello!
-Welcome to my study repository for the Baires Dev SQL test.
+Welcome to my study repository for mastering SQL.
 Here, you'll follow my journey of reviewing and mastering SQL, from basic concepts to advanced techniques.

 ###  What You'll Find: